dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo13-destroyhandle-method.md

 ## Remarks

-Once destroyed, a handle cannot be used anymore.
+Once destroyed, a handle can no longer be used.

 ## Requirements